brianokeefe/vhost_writer/README.md

 vhost_writer has the ability to generate sane default ERB templates for you to modify and use with `vhost_writer write`.
 Access this functionality with `vhost_writer scaffold`.

-    # Get a list of included scaffolds
+    # Display a list of included scaffolds
     $ vhost_writer scaffold

     # Generate an Apache ERB template